How Long Does the Flu Last?

 An annual flu shot is a reliable way to lower the risk of illness and complications.
 For optimal results, it’s advised to get vaccinated before the flu season reaches its peak, typically between October and February.
 The vaccine helps protect against common flu strains and lowers the chances of severe symptoms.
 It’s recommended to get vaccinated before flu season peaks for maximum protection.

-Flu Treatment & Flu Shots at CLS Health
+Flu Treatment and Flu Shots at CLS Health